MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-performance-guidance.md

 > [!Note]
 > Without performing an additional configuration step, User Environment Virtualization (UE-V) will not be able to synchronize the Start menu shortcuts (.lnk files) on the target computer.
 The .lnk file type is excluded by default.

 UE-V will only support removing the .lnk file type from the exclusion list in the RDS and VDI scenarios, where every user’s device will have the same set of applications installed to the same location and every .lnk file is valid for all the users’ devices.
-For example, UE-V would not currently support the following two scenarios, because the net result will be that the shortcut will be valid on one but not all devices.
+For example, UE-V wouldn't currently support the following two scenarios, because the net result will be that the shortcut will be valid on one but not all devices.

 -   If a user has an application installed on one device with .lnk files enabled and the same native application installed on another device to a different installation root with .lnk files enabled.